For thus says the High and Lofty One Who inhabits eternity, whose name is Holy:

 “And this is the testimony: that God has given us eternal life, and this life is in His Son.
 He who has the Son has life; he who does not have the Son of God does not have life.”
 (1 John 5:11-12)

-Some non-Christian religion and cults imagine that man is already God, or somehow already a part of God.
+Some non-Christian religions and cults imagine that man is already God, or somehow already a part of God.
 Others suppose they are capable of attaining "godhood" by some kind of path of trial and testing and good deeds.
 However, the Bible always makes a sharp boundary between the Creator and the created.
 God is separate from, and He transcends, all that He has created.
+He is holy and we are not.

 Psalm 82 is sometimes used to argue that men are already gods.
 God has taken his place in the divine council; In the midst of the gods he holds judgment: (Psalms 82:1 RSV) Ray Stedman addresses this as follows: